 Complex Two Story Addition

 One of Atlanta Design and Build’s favorite projects this year is a spectacular lake house renovation in Marietta.
-Last month we described the beginning stages that included a new retaining wall, dock and boathouse.
+Previously we described the beginning stages that included a new retaining wall, dock and boathouse.
 Read on to see the project continuation of a large addition that transformed the original 1983 structure into an up-to-date dwelling.

 The clients’ original desire was “to redesign the living room and extend it with an addition with high ceilings and large windows to open up the house to the lake view.”
 We partnered with Robert W. Platt, AIBD, the principal residential designer at Habitations, LLC., to engineer the plans for the new addition according to our clients’ vision.